alachuacounty/nextjs-truth-rec/README.md

 * Node installed
 * Basic knowledge in Github, React Component Model, Next.js, JSX constraints

-## Key terminal commands
-* npm install - Gets latest packages, assets for project
-* npm run dev - Runs a live dev version of the project
-* cd - Allows you to change directory into the project

 ## How to run this project for the first time
 1. **Clone** project from github via website or github desktop application